UniversalPropositions/tools/README.md

 Processing results are stored in ./data/[pipeline]/bitext_raw/ folder.
 Information about removed sentences is stored in the same folder in the preprocess.log file.
+It is possible to limit the number of sentences in the pipeline configuration.

 ### parse.py
 Script executes stanza tokenization on a given list of sentences for a given language and produces output ConLLu file and output tokenized file.
 Input files are read from ./data/[pipeline]/bitext_raw/ folder.
 Output files are stored in: ./data/[pipeline]/parsed/ and ./data/[pipeline]/tokenized/ folders.

+### merge-parse.py
+Used only if params.save_batch is set to true.
+Allows to merge all the batch results from ./data/[pipeline]/tokenized/tmp/ and ./data/[pipeline]/parsed/tmp to single files that contain all sentences stored in ./data/[pipeline]/tokenized/ and ./data/[pipeline]/parsed/ folders.

 ### wordalignment.py
 Scripts executes word alignments on two parallel text files for source and target language.
 Input files are read from ./data/[pipeline]/tokenized.
 Output file is stored in ./data/[pipeline]/aligned/training.align file.

+### merge-align.py
+Used only if params.save_batch is set to true.
+Allows to merge all the batch results from ./data/[pipeline]/align/tmp/ to a single file that contain all sentences stored in ./data/[pipeline]/align/ folder.

 ## Python virtual environment
 Create python virtual environment: